Private Rented Sector consultation 2017

 Selective licensing enables authorities to licence privately rented accommodation other than HMOs where certain conditions are met.
 The proposed selective licensing scheme would apply to 12 wards in the city – St Peter’s & North Laine, Regency, Moulsecoomb & Bevendean, Hollingdean & Stanmer, Queen’s Park, Hanover & Elm Grove, Brunswick & Adelaide, East Brighton, South Portslade, Central Hove, Westbourne and Preston Park.
 This could affect approximately 27,000 properties.

-Please read the following information on the selective licensing proposals before completing the consultation.
+Further information on the selective licensing proposals is below.

 - Selective licensing scheme consultation information (PDF 68KB)